 As an American adult of (ahem) a certain age, I can’t help noticing how much more things cost now than they did when I was a kid.
-For instance, taking a trip down memory lane to 1988, here’s what I see:
+Since the 1980s, the price of a gallon of milk has risen from around $2.20 to $3.50, a 59% increase.
+The cost of a first-class stamp has more than doubled.
+Paperback books have roughly tripled in price, from under $5 in 1988 to $14 or more in 2020.

 Of course, there are a few items for which prices have actually fallen since the ’80s, such as clothing and electronics.
-But for most things, prices have gone steadily upward.
+But for most things, pricing has gone steadily upward.
 There’s a name for this phenomenon: inflation.

-Inflation is like a silent thief that whittles away the value of your money, making each dollar worth less and less over time.
-Yet economists generally agree that, in moderation, inflation is actually a normal and even useful part of a healthy economy.
+Inflation whittles away the value of your money, making each dollar worth less and less over time.
+Yet economists say it’s also a normal and even useful part of a healthy economy.
 By understanding how inflation can be both helpful and harmful, you can learn to plan for it, using it to your advantage and protecting yourself against its more negative effects.

 What Is Inflation?

-The BLS defines inflation as “the overall general upward price movement of goods and services in an economy.”
+The Bureau of Labor Statistics (BLS) defines inflation as “the overall general upward price movement of goods and services in an economy.”
 Looking at it another way, inflation is the overall decline in the value of money, since the more prices go up, the less each dollar is worth.
-Back in 1988, for example, a single dollar could buy you four postage stamps; today it gets you less than two.
+Back in 1988, a dollar could buy you four postage stamps; today it gets you less than two.

 Effects of Inflation and How to Protect Yourself